MicrosoftDocs/security/zero-trust/user-access-productivity-validate-trust.md

 # Step 1.
 Explicitly validate trust for all access requests

-Your first step is to establish a security perimeter for cloud applications and mobile devices that uses identity as the control plane and explicitly validates trust for user accounts and devices before allowing access, for both internal network and cloud traffic.
+Your first step is to establish a security perimeter for cloud applications and mobile devices that uses identity as the control plane and explicitly validates trust for user accounts and devices before allowing access, for both public and private networks.

 This includes using Zero Trust to explicitly validate trust for all access requests for: